dbt-labs/dbt-bigquery/CONTRIBUTING.md

 - Docs are [here](https://docs.getdbt.com/).
 - The docs repo for making changes is located [here]( https://github.com/dbt-labs/docs.getdbt.com).
 - The changes made are likely to impact one or both of [BigQuery profile](https://docs.getdbt.com/reference/warehouse-profiles/bigquery-profile), or [BigQuery configs](https://docs.getdbt.com/reference/resource-configs/bigquery-configs).
-- We as every community member who makes a user-facing change to open and issue for their change in that repo.
+- We ask every community member who makes a user-facing change to open an issue or PR regarding doc changes.
-- If the contributor feels up to they should contribute to the PR for the docs update as well.

 ## Submitting a Pull Request

-dbt Labs provides a CI environment to test changes to  the `dbt-bigquery` adapter, and periodic maintenance checks of `dbt-core` through Github Actions.
+dbt Labs provides a CI environment to test changes to the `dbt-bigquery` adapter, and periodic checks against the development version of `dbt-core` through Github Actions.

 A `dbt-bigquery` maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.